 University of Cumbria has opted into the TEF and received a Bronze award.

 Micro-organisms affect every aspect of life on Earth.
-Whether you’re fascinated by the genetics of microbial resistance or aspire to make advances in the fight against disease, our Microbiology course offers you the chance to study and research topical, worldwide issues preparing you for a rewarding career as a Microbiologist.
+Whether you’re fascinated by the genetics of microbial resistance or aspire to make advances in the fight against disease, our Biology (Microbiology) course offers you the chance to study and research topical, worldwide issues - preparing you for a rewarding career as a Microbiologist.

 How to apply

 If your application is completed by the following date, it’s guaranteed to be considered: